twidi/streamdeckfs/README.md

 Note that, like for `make-dirs`, the `SERIAL` argument is optional if you have only one connected StreamDeck.

-And `CONFIG_DIRECTORY` can be either the exact directory, i.e., `BASE_DIRECTORY/YOUR_SERIAL_NUMBER`, or the directory used in `make-dirs` i.e., `BASE_DIRECTORY` (the program will then complete it.
+And `CONFIG_DIRECTORY` can be either the exact directory, i.e., `BASE_DIRECTORY/YOUR_SERIAL_NUMBER`, or the directory used in `make-dirs` i.e., `BASE_DIRECTORY` (`streamdeckify` will then complete it.
 It's helpful if you have only one deck connected and don't want to have to remember the serial number, so in this case, the command can be only `path/to/streamdeckify.py run BASE_DIRECTORY`)

 Now that you have your StreamDeck running, try adding an image for another key (on the first page).
 You'll see that the deck automatically updates.
 And maybe you're starting to see the infinite possibilities.